Our Blog

 In Ohio, most jobs can be terminated at any time, which is known as “at-will” employment.
 This means that employers have a lot of power to let go of employees.
 However, there are laws in place that protect workers who need time off for health reasons.

-Employers cannot fire someone based on certain protected traits like race, gender, religion, pregnancy, or disabilities.
+Employers cannot fire someone based on certain protected traits like race, gender, religion, pregnancy, or disability.
 Also, employees cannot be fired for speaking up about issues at work or for taking legal rights, like taking a necessary medical leave.

 Protections Under the Family and Medical Leave Act (FMLA)

-The Family and Medical Leave Act (FMLA) is an important law that helps employees take time off when they or a family member are seriously ill.
+The Family and Medical Leave Act (FMLA) is an important law that helps employees take time off when they or a family member is seriously ill.
 Under this law, workers who qualify can take up to 12 weeks of unpaid leave each year.
 Even though employers are not required to pay employees during this time, the law protects them from being fired just for taking this leave.
 This means that if you need to step away from work to deal with a medical issue, your job is safe while you’re taking care of yourself or a loved one.

 To qualify for FMLA protection, an employee must: